gdraheim/timetrack-odoo/tabxlsx.md

 * https://github.com/gdraheim/tabtotext
 * https://github.com/gdraheim/timetrack-odoo

-The original implementation in tabtotext was based on openpyx1 the resulting xlsx files were inspected how to write them with just Python's internal `zipfile`.
+The original implementation in tabtoxlsx was based on openpyx1.
+The resulting xlsx files were inspected how to write them with just Python's internal `zipfile`.
 The xlsx reader is using `zipfile` and Python's internal `xml.etree`.
 This should be portable to JPython and IronPython as well.
 And tests showed tabxlsx to be 10x